 QUICK ACCESS to Magento FREE download all in one place and TRANSFORM your website!

 Magento allows you to work with bulk data and from there, reducing the load time.
-But it needs to reindex the indexers because the core system updates indexers by default on every object stored.
-But the process isn’t perfect, and sometimes it requires manual updating the indexers.
+But it needs to reindex the indexers.
+The core system updates indexers by default on every object stored, and normally, you don’t need to tamper with the process, as it will degrade your website if you do so.
+But the process isn’t perfect, and there are times when it requires manual updating the indexers.

 While Magento 1 offers to reindex from the admin panel, Magento 2 doesn’t, and therefore if you wish to index Magento indexer manually, you need to execute the following CLI command on the root directory using the SSH terminal:

 However, this way is not time effective as you have to constantly switch between the backend and the root directory to execute the command.
 A better suggestion would be to use Magento 2 Reindex from Backend, which lets you reindex Magento data in the backend with ONE click!

 Note that you only use the reindex when feels that your website really needed it.
 Normally, we recommend stick with the automatically reindexing by default.

 5. Turn on Varnish Cache Tool

 The Varnish Cache Tool is a tool that works as an additional layer between the web server and the ecommerce user.
 The tool cached the frequently requested files on to RAM instead of SSD, which gives the priority of the frequently accessed pages above other pages.

 RAM is faster than SSD and can return cached files in less than a second, which means users can almost instantly visit the pages.

 Varnish tool is more flexible than FPC (Full Page Cache), and even Magento recommended it, but it was mentioned to use in the Production environment.